nikeee/HolzShots/README.md

 # ![Logo](src/HolzShots/Resources/editcutSmall.png) HolzShots ![CI](https://github.com/nikeee/HolzShots/workflows/CI/badge.svg)
 A lightweight screenshot utility that gets out of your way.
 - Configurable via JSON, like VSCode.
-- Upload to you own services via config files, like ShareX, but keep them updated like user scripts.
+- Upload to you own services via config files – like ShareX – but keep them updated – like user scripts.
 - No bloat like DNS changers or video recording.
 If you want to do video, use a tool that does it properly (like [ScreenToGif](https://github.com/NickeManarin/ScreenToGif)).

 ## Requirements